Rudi Bakhtiar: Early life and education

 Bakhtiar was born on June 21, 1966, in Fresno, California, as Rudabeh Carleen Bakhtiar to Iranian immigrants of Bakhtiari heritage.
 Her father died of oropharyngeal cancer in 2005.
 Bakhtiar has a younger brother and younger sister.
 Shapour Bakhtiar is Rudi Bakhtiar's father's uncle, the last prime minister of Iran under Shah Mohammad Reza Pahlavi; a great aunt of Bakhtiar's was the Shah of Iran's second wife (Soraya Esfandiary).
-Bakhtiar's great-grandfather is named Sardar Jang.
+Bakhtiar's great-grandfather was Sardar Jang.

-By age two, her family moved from Fresno, to Los Angeles.
-When she was five, her family moved back to Iran, where she was raised until the 1979 Iranian Revolution.
+By age two, her family moved from Fresno to Los Angeles.
+When she was five, her family moved back to Iran, where she attended the American I.E.I. school in Shiraz until 1979 Iranian Revolution.
 Her family moved back to the United States when she was 17.
 She loved to ride horses as a child.
 Other hobbies include whitewater rafting, waterskiing, snow skiing, horseback riding, tennis, yoga, tae kwon do, and oil painting in her downtime.

 She attended the University of California, Los Angeles, where she received a Bachelor of Science in biology in 1990, planning to be a dentist.
 She was accepted to New York University Dental School but had reservations about going to dental school.
 In addition, she studied architecture at the Career Discovery Program at the Harvard School of Design.